Nagehan1/Nagehan1/README.md

 <h3 align="center">A passionate full stack developer based in Leicester </h3>

 - I"m currently learning Hasura and GraphQL

-- 🔭 I’m currently interested in Mathematical Foundations of Machine Learning

 - 🌱 I’m currently working with  **CYF Product Next Team** as a volunteer.